 Digital artist Chris Ziegler (D/USA) in Collaboration with dancer Unita Gay Galiluyo (PHIL/D) and composer Hugo Paquete (P).

-In Dance the body can be perceived both as a subject and as object of an artistic process.
+The body can be perceived both as a subject and as object of an artistic process.
 CORPUS talks about the moving body and its frictions with a visual and acoustic "interaction body".
-The disguised moving flesh in a digital costume gives the viewer room for imagination.

 Supported by World Stage Design 2017 - Scenofestival Taipeh

 ZKM Karlsruhe, E-werk Theater Freiburg (Germany) and Ars Electronica Festival LInz